 Posts Categorized Setting up

-Because virtual assistance is an unregulated industry and you don’t need any formal qualifications to be a VA, there is often confusion and misunderstanding in the VA Handbookers Facebook group around what being one actually entails.
-Because I’m also tired of reading articles that portray the profession as being an ‘easy side gig’, I thought I’d explain what it actually means to be a Virtual Assistant.
+Because you don’t need any formal qualifications to become a Virtual Assistant, there’s often confusion and misunderstanding in the VA Handbookers Facebook group around what being one entails, and it’s sometimes described as being an ‘easy side gig’, I thought I’d explain what it actually means to be a Virtual Assistant.

-Once you decide you want a website for your VA business (and it’s definitely good to get one at some point) you’ll need to buy the domain name and then find a place to have the website hosted.
+When you set up a website you need to buy the domain name and then find a place to have the website hosted.
 You can buy the name from anywhere (I use Go Daddy) and then you’ll need a place to keep the site.
 Think of your domain name as the name of your shop and hosting as your landlord – they’re the person who makes sure your shop stays open!

 Although the types of tasks you’ll be given will obviously vary depending on what your services are and what your clients do for a living, I thought it might be a good idea to provide three different examples so you can get a basic idea of what to expect.
 These are not unusual tasks and cover the main areas of research, data entry, collation and attention to detail.